If the harm has stopped, then you can be confident that you have an actual boundary.Anne Blythe, Founder of Betrayal Trauma Recovery

 Let’s talk about the difference between boundaries and benchmarks for a minute.
 A boundary is an actual physical or mental thing that you do that stops the harm.
 You stop listening, you detach emotionally, whatever it is.

 A benchmark is something that you are looking for to know if this person is progressing.
-Some common benchmarks might be a polygraph.
 It might be that they start telling the truth.
 It might be that they tell their friends and family the whole truth and they don’t lie anymore.

 I don’t know what your benchmarks are going to be for safety, but a benchmark is not a boundary.
 If you say, “I’m going to set the boundary that he cannot move back in the home, and my boundary is that I’m going to change the locks and he needs to stay somewhere else.”

 If that’s your boundary, that’s fine, but you might want to have some benchmarks for him moving back in.
-You might want to think, “Okay, if he completes a polygraph and signs up for Center for Peace (I’m just using that as an example), those are some things that I will look at to reassess my boundary.”
+You might want to think, “Okay, if he signs up for Center for Peace (I’m just using that as an example), that’s something that I will look at to reassess my boundary.”

 Don’t put the cart before the horse.
-Don’t tell the perpetrator, “Okay, if you don’t go to Center for Peace or if you don’t do a polygraph then you have to move out in three months.”
-Because then, when that three-month mark comes, and he hasn’t had his polygraph, then how are you going to get him out of the house?
+Don’t tell the perpetrator, “Okay, if you don’t go to Center for Peace then you have to move out in three months.”
+Because then, when that three-month mark comes, and he hasn’t signed up, then how are you going to get him out of the house?
 It’s really hard.
 It might be really hard to get him out of the house in the first place, but you need to set the boundary first.

 Stop the harm first and then look for the benchmark.
 Don’t look for the benchmarks while the boundary has not been set or don’t say I’m going to wait to set a boundary and hope the benchmarks take place.